jzhoubu/HLP/README.md

 This is the official implementation of our ACL'2022 paper "[Hyperlink-induced Pre-training for Passage Retrieval in OpenQA](https://arxiv.org/pdf/2203.06942.pdf)".

-Acknowledgements: our implementation is based on the [DPR](https://github.com/facebookresearch/DPR) codebase.
+[Update-20230223] We add evaluation on the widely used BEIR benchmark.
+See [here](https://github.com/jzhoubu/HLP#zero-shot-performance-on-beir-benchmark)

 ## Quick Links